gomoob/php-pushwoosh/README.md

 $response = $pushwoosh -> createMessage($createMessageRequest);
 ```

 Setting the `application` (or `applicationsGroup`) and `auth` parameters in each request can be boring.
-It is more convenient to keep those informations at one place only.
+It is a good practice to keep those informations in one place only.
 You can set those informations on the Pushwoosh client directly, then the client will use them automatically.

 ```php
 use Gomoob\Pushwoosh\Client\Pushwoosh;